dozess/git_commands/README.md

   `git config --global user.name "Your Name"`

 ----
 ## Setting remote repository in GitHub

-Create new repository in GitHub
+Create new repository in GitHub setting up ssh keypair authentification is comfortable option to work on linux machines commandprompt

+to generate keypair on your linux machine generaite caypair:

+`ssh-keygen -t ed25519 -C "your_email@example.com"`

+then on github on your repository settings chose

+> Deploy keys

+and add new key.

+on linux machine enter command `cat ~/.ssh/'your key name'.pub`

+and copy all file content to the github key, and name it

+first time conecting to the repository from your local git server will exchange keys and will ask you to trust it.

+## linking local git to GitHub

 on the local git repositori create link to remote git